caleblopez96/VideoGameApi/README.md

 }
 ```

-- This should trigger red squigglies. `ctrl + .` brings up a context menu to
-  debug
-- Inside of there should be an option: install package
-  `Microsoft.Entity.FrameworkCore`
-- If the option isn't in the little menu, just right click on your Api folder
-  and add NuGet package. search for: `Microsoft.Entity.FrameworkCore`

-- Next step is to add a database set:
+Now add a database set:
-  - To do so, open the `VideoGameDbContext.cs` file and add the following:
+ - To do so, open the your DbContext file `VideoGameDbContext.cs` and add the following:

 ```csharp
 VideoGameDbContext.cs